AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements/Project_Chart.md

 chart.getTimeline().tasks().height(15);
 ```

+Please note that these settings affect [parent tasks](#parent_tasks) as well, but are overridden by their own settings if they are specified.

 ### Parent Tasks

 **Parent tasks** are tasks that have child elements.
 They are defined as instances of the {api:anychart.core.gantt.elements.GroupingTasksElement}anychart.core.gantt.elements.GroupingTasksElement{api} class.